mmister411/salvationelements/salvationelements.md

     - Exemptions:
       - None.
 The indwelling is not a requirement but a promise.
 Scripture does, however, seem to speak separately between those who believe on the Son and those who do not encounter the protoevangelium or the revealed gospel, or are too young or not sufficiently mentally present.
 The Spirit is a requirement for co-heirship with Christ.
     - Limitations:
-      - The indwelling does not prevent soulical recontamination from embracing the world or resisting fear of the Lord. ()
+      - The indwelling does not prevent soulical recontamination from embracing the world or resisting fear of the Lord.
+(Galatians 5:17; James 4:4; Ephesians 4:30)
       - The Holy Spirit can be (Acts 7:51), quenched (1 Thessalonians 5:19), grieved (Ephesians 4:30), or neglected (1 Timothy 4:14) which may cause dormancy or be functionally annulled in cases of hardened will or habitual rebellion.
 Including ignoring guidance or prompts, engaging actions or attitudes incompatible with Spirit, and loving the things of this world (Acts 7:51, 1 Timothy 4:14, Matthew 12:31-32, 1 Thessalonians 5:19, Ephesians 4:30)
     - Inference
       - Indwelling functions as a boundary marker for covenant identity (Romans 8:9) and facilitates communion with God, conviction of sin, empowerment for calling, and spiritual discernment (John 16:8–13).
 The presence of the Spirit is inseparable from the life of the new covenant and anticipates glorification.
 Lack of indwelling is correlated with disqualification (Romans 8:14; John 14:17).